villasite/sba/zoom.md

 ## Calling In

-If you're calling from a landline or non-smartphone, dial 312.626.6799 and enter the Meeting ID 979 480 457#, Passcode 723749 when prompted.
+If you're calling from a landline or non-smartphone, dial 312.626.6799 and enter the Meeting ID then Passcode when prompted.
 You will be able to listen in once a connection is established.

 ## Before Connecting